MasterRO94/laravel-file-cleaner/readme.md

     </a>
 </p>

-# Laravel File Cleaner
+# File Cleaner for Laravel

-Laravel File Cleaner is a package for Laravel 5+ that provides deleting files and associated model instances.
+File Cleaner is a package for Laravel 5+ that provides deleting files and associated model instances.

 ## Installation